How to Afford Christmas When Money is Tight

 I like to build a savings ladder for the holidays so I’ll start by saving $50 per month toward the end of the summer, then I’ll save $100 per month in the fall, and increase my contributions to $200 per month in November and December.

 I’m hoping to use automatic savings transfers to save around $500 by December of this year.
-You can take this strategy even further by opening an account with a bank like Ally or Synchrony Bank which pay 1.65% and 1.85% interest respectively and have no minimum balance requirement, allowing you to continue saving and earning on your savings, after the holidays.
+You can take this strategy even further by opening an account with a bank like Chime as they round up each purchase to the nearest dollar and places that amount in your savings account.
+This allows you to continue saving and earning on your savings, after the holidays.

 Earn Cash Back